Old Parliament Building (Quebec): Chronology of Parliament Buildings of Quebec

 The 2nd parliament building was a Greek Revival structure with a dome in the central structure flanked by two wings.
 Built between 1830 and 1850, it was destroyed by a fire in 1854.

 The building's interior is featured in Robert Harris' 1884 painting Conference at Quebec in 1864.

+Chronology of the seat of government of the Province of Canada

+From 1841 to 1866, the seat of government of the Province of Canada moved six times, between five different cities.
+The Legislative Assembly and the Legislative Council sat in various buildings in each city.